 Available en Español

-When someone you care about has PTSD, the symptoms may affect you and others too.
+When someone you care about has posttraumatic stress disorder (PTSD), the symptoms may affect you and others too.
 Family and friends spend time and energy to help that person cope.
-Learning about PTSD will help you understand what a loved one is going through.
-But self-care is also very important.
+Learning about PTSD and effective treatmets will help you understand what a loved one is going through.
+Note that self-care is also very important.
 This section includes information and resources to help family and friends take good care of themselves as they support someone with PTSD.

 Families and Friends